-BIW ET235 : Material Properties and Testing I -- A foundation course designed to acquaint the student with the properties and testing procedures of today's common industrial materials used in ship building.
-Materials science, application considerations, and analysis of properties of metals, plastics, ceramics and composites will be covered through classroom and laboratory activity.
-Destructive and non-destructive testing procedures will be performed to identify and determine mechanical, physical and other properties for specific industrial and ship building applications.
-Rec.
-3, Cr.
+BIW ET235: Material Properties and Testing -- A foundation course designed to acquaint the student with the properties and testing procedures of today's common industrial materials used in ship building.
+Materials science, application considerations, and analysis of properties of metals, polymers, wood, concrete, material coatings, ceramics and composites will be covered through classroom and laboratory activity.
+Students will study the destructive and non-destructive testing procedures performed to identify and determine mechanical, physical and other properties for specific industrial and ship building applications.
+Cr.
 3.